github/docs/contributing/search.md

 ## Files

-### GitHub Actions workflow files
+### Actions workflow files

 - [`.github/workflows/sync-algolia-search-indices.yml`](.github/workflows/sync-algolia-search-indices.yml) - Builds and syncs search indices whenever the `main` branch is pushed to (that is, on production deploys).
 - [`.github/workflows/dry-run-sync-algolia-search-indices.yml`](.github/workflows/dry-run-sync-algolia-search-indices.yml) - This workflow can be run manually (via `workflow_dispatch`) to do a dry run build of all the indices.
 Useful for confirming that the indices can build without erroring out.
 - [`.github/workflows/sync-single-english-algolia-index.yml`](.github/workflows/sync-single-english-algolia-index.yml) - This workflow is run when a label in the right format is applied to a PR.
-See "[Label-triggered workflow](#label-triggered-workflow)" for details.
+See "[Label-triggered Actions workflow](#label-triggered-actions-workflow)" for details.

 ### Code files